fsutter1616/Freya-Sutter-Personal-Data-Project/README.md

 ## Analysis

 To go beyond the visual analysis, I also used Tukey’s Five-Number Summary and the IQR rule to analyze the fast-food to grocery ratio.
 This ratio tells me how many fast-food restaurants exist for each grocery store in a ZIP code.
+I chose to use Tukey’s Five-Number Summary and the IQR rule because these techniques make it easier to understand the shape of the distribution and identify ZIP codes that differ substantially from the rest of the city.
 The summary was:

 - Minimum: 1
 - First Quartile: 28